sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-installedtoolbarslist.md

 # InstalledToolbarsList

-`InstalledToolbarsList` contains settings for configuring Internet Explorer® toolbars.
+`InstalledToolbarsList` contains settings for configuring Internet Explorer toolbars.

 Toolbars are plug-in modules used to add functionality to Internet Explorer.